GrantExec, a Euna Solutions® company

 Chambers Family Foundation Grants

-This grant provides funding to nonprofit organizations in Lane and Benton counties, Oregon, to support projects in arts, education, health, and human services that benefit the local community.
+This grant provides financial support to nonprofit organizations serving residents in Lane and Benton counties, focusing on projects that enhance community well-being in areas like arts, education, and health services.

 Contact for amount